irislib/iris-messenger/README.md

 - **Need even more relays?
 Let your users 1-click deploy a relay for you!
 Donate Decentralize ✊** 🚧

 ### Host websites and apps for free, from your desktop.
 Easy like dropping a file into a folder. 🚧
-- **Distribute your site, app, data ✅ files ✅ to peers and relays.
-For more resilence and faster global access**
+- **Distribute your data, files, to peers and relays.
+For more resilence and faster global access** ✅
+- **Distribute your site, app via Peer-CDN on your site's/app's users devices** 🚧

 ### Connects everything with everything, but decentralized